rqlite/rqlite/doc/CLUSTER_MGMT.md

 You've now got a fault-tolerant, distributed, relational database.
 It can tolerate the failure of any node, even the leader, and remain operational.

 ## Through the firewall
 On some networks, like AWS EC2 cloud, nodes may have an IP address that is not routable from outside the firewall.
 Instead these nodes are addressed using a different IP address.
-You can still form rqlite cluster however -- check out [this tutorial](http://www.philipotoole.com/rqlite-v3-0-1-globally-replicating-sqlite/) for more details.
+You can still form a rqlite cluster however -- check out [this tutorial](http://www.philipotoole.com/rqlite-v3-0-1-globally-replicating-sqlite/) for more details.

 # Dealing with failure
 It is the nature of clustered systems, nodes can fail at anytime.
 Depending on the size of your cluster, it will tolerate various amounts of failure.
 With a 3-node cluster, it can tolerate the failure of a single node, including the leader.